aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 1. This hackathon is open to everyone at least 16 years old.

 #### Hackathon Period
-The hackathon starts on Saturday June 20, 2020 at 9AM PT and ends on Sunday Aug 23, 2020 at 11:59PM PT.
+The hackathon starts on **Saturday June 20, 2020 at 9AM PT and ends on Sunday Aug 23, 2020 at 11:59PM PT**.

 Note: Hackathon end dates are at the sole discretion of AI For Mankind and may be subject to change.